 - In the Dungeons and Dragons Dragonlance setting, the god Paladine appears in the mortal world as the wizard Fizban.

 - 4th Edition has taken this to new levels by actually allowing player characters to be the mortal embodiments of a god with the various divine Avatar epic destinies, which represent a character discovering that they are a God in Human Form, or at least part of one, and ultimately ascending to rejoin that god.

-- Eberron has "The Traveler" who is rumored to walk the world in thousands of humanoid guises.
+- "The Traveler" in Eberron is rumored to walk the world in thousands of humanoid guises.

 - Also, the form the C'tan, and possibly the Chaos Greater Daemons, take on the battlefield.

-- In both Warhammer 40K and Warhammer Fantasy, Chaos Demons are weak forms of the chaos gods.
+- In both Warhammer 40K and Warhammer Fantasy, daemons are weak reflections of the Chaos gods.

 - A mummy class enemy in Bleak World.
-They can be good or evil depending on how the GM wants to portray them and are going to opposed on the orders of The Powers That Be either way.
-Your player character will likely come close to this too.
+They can be good or evil, depending on how the GM wants to portray them, and are going to be opposed on the orders of The Powers That Be either way.
+Your player character will likely come close to this, too.

 - While not exactly a human (especially if you go by his toy design, which doesn't have organic features) Mata Nui from BIONICLE went through such a phase, after having been robbed of his own body, that of a Humongous Mecha Physical God, and forging a new, much smaller ( this time, a mostly organic) form for himself from sand.
 He lives with "normal" people for a while, but later swaps his body for another giant robot to beat the Big Bad.
 May count as a light subversion, as the people he met didn't regard him as a god, as they never even knew him, and those to whom he was a god didn't get to see him in this form.